|App_rpt-users -- Users of Asterisk app_rpt|

 This list is for users of app_rpt and other Free Software based on Asterisk for radio linking.

 To see the collection of prior postings to the list, visit the App_rpt-users Archives.

 To post a message to all the list members, send email to

 You can subscribe to the list, or change your existing subscription, in the sections below.

 |Subscribing to App_rpt-users|

 Subscribe to App_rpt-users by filling out the following form.
 You will be sent email requesting confirmation, to prevent others from gratuitously subscribing you.
-This is a hidden list, which means that the list of members is available only to the list administrator.
+Once confirmation is received, your request will be approved or rejected by the admin committee.
+A role or anonymous address will be rejected.

 |App_rpt-users Posting Guidelines:|

 Please check the archives before posting a question.
 It's quite possible someone has already experienced the same issue and fixed it before.